 Getting through last year was a remarkable feat for many universities — a testament to administrators, staff, professors and students all going above and beyond to make a difficult situation work.

 Unfortunately, as spring became summer, they had no time to celebrate.
-The 2020-21 academic year is fast-approaching and presents a new and perhaps even more complex set of challenges for higher education.
+The 2020-21 academic year was fast-approaching and presented a new and perhaps even more complex set of challenges for higher education.

-“Should we open our campus, classrooms, dorms and dining halls to students this fall?” is the multi-million dollar question that every university is grappling with this summer.
-Universities are developing contingency plans for a wide range of scenarios.
+“Should we open our campus, classrooms, dorms and dining halls to students in fall?” was the multi-million dollar question that every university is grappling with that summer.
+Universities developed contingency plans for a wide range of scenarios.

 With so many unknowns, streamlined communication channels have never been more important for universities.
-Students, parents, faculty and staff are sitting at home waiting to hear what the fall semester will look like.
+Students, parents, faculty and staff were sitting at home waiting to hear what the fall semester would look like.

 It’s paramount for universities to get the right message to the right people at the right time.

-We’ve put together a list of nine tips for colleges and universities to utilize their digital platforms as communication assets during these times of uncertainty:
+We’ve put together a list of nine tips for colleges and universities to utilize on their digital platforms to help plan and prepare for uncertainties in the future:

-1. Curate Content Based on Social Media Platform
+1. Curate Content Based on Social Media Platforms

 Each social media platform has its own strengths and weaknesses.
 Instagram has the highest usage among 18 to 24-year-olds.
 Facebook is still popular across most age demographics, but younger audiences use it primarily for more detailed announcements and live-feeds.
 Twitter is the go-to platform for news.